Kimberly Birrell

 Kimberly Birrell (born 29 April 1998) is an Australian professional tennis player.
-Birrell reached a career-high WTA ranking of No. 60 on 5 May 2025 and a doubles ranking of No. 144 on 8 September 2025.
-Birrell has won seven singles titles and two doubles titles on the ITF Circuit.
+She has a career-high WTA singles ranking of No. 56, achieved on 14 September 2026 and a best in doubles of No. 93, reached on 4 May 2026.

+Birrell has won one WTA Tour singles title at the 2026 Korea Open.
+She was also runner-up in the 2025 Australian Open mixed doubles and has won seven singles titles and two doubles titles on the ITF Circuit.

 Personal life

 Birrell was born in Düsseldorf, Germany, on 29 April 1998 to Australian parents.
 Her father, John, was working as a tennis coach in Germany at the time of her birth and shortly after relocated his family to Wodonga, Victoria.
 The family then settled on the Gold Coast, Queensland when Birrell was three years of age as her father took up a role as the head coach of Pat Cash's Tennis Academy.
 She has a brother Cade who is also a tennis player.

 She began playing tennis at the age of four and switched training bases to the Queens Park Tennis Centre in 2008 when her father began managing the club.
 Queens Park had previously produced top 20 tennis players such as Bernard Tomic and Samantha Stosur, the latter of whom would train with Birrell when visiting the club.
 Birrell attended Coomera Anglican College during her schooling years and graduated in 2015.